 Whereas, electrons which are in constant motion around the nucleus, constitute almost the entire volume of the atom.

 The negatively charged electron is attracted to the positively charged nucleus by a Coulombic attraction.Whereas, protons and neutrons are held together in the nucleus by the strong nuclear forces.

 The chemical reactivity of an element is primarily based on the number of electrons in the atom of that element.
-The elements reactivity also depends on the effective charge of the atom wherein the effective charge is the sum of number of protons to electrons.
+The elements reactivity also depends on the effective charge of the atom wherein the effective charge is the sum of the number of protons to electrons.

-Given below is the atomic structure of an oxygen atom with 8 electrons, 8 protons and 8 neutrons.Here we can see that the electrons occupy the outer shell layers, whereas the protons and neutrons can be found in the nucleus.
+Given below is the atomic structure of an oxygen atom with 8 electrons, 8 protons, and 8 neutrons.Here we can see that the electrons occupy the outer shell layers, whereas the protons and neutrons can be found in the nucleus.

-Moreover with today’s technology, it has been found that the subatomic particles namely protons, neutrons and electrons have constituent particles, called Quarks and Gluons.
-Quarks and Gluons are the building blocks for larger particles, but they show varied properties compared to their larger particle counterparts which is a discussion for high level particle physicists.
+Moreover, with today’s technology, it has been found that the subatomic particles namely protons, neutrons, and electrons have constituent particles, called Quarks and Gluons.
+Quarks and Gluons are the building blocks for larger particles, but they show varied properties compared to their larger particle counterparts which is a discussion for high-level particle physicists.